-Existing law requires written rental agreements to contain certain provisions, including, without limitation, provisions concerning: (1) the amount of rent and the manner and time of its payment [-]; and (2) fees which are required and the purposes for which they are required.
+Existing law requires written rental agreements to contain certain provisions, including, without limitation, provisions concerning: (1) the amount of rent and the manner and time of its payment; and (2) fees which are required and the purposes for which they are required.
 (NRS 118A.200) Existing law authorizes a landlord to charge a reasonable fee for the late payment of rent.
-(NRS 118A.210) Section 12 of this bill fadditionally requires such rental agreements to include a grace period for the late payment of rent.
+(NRS 118A.210) Section 12 of this bill requires such rental agreements to include a grace period for the late payment of rent.
 Section 13 of this bill prohibits a landlord from charging the fee for the late payment of rent until the expiration of the grace period set forth in the rental agreement.
 Section 4 of this bill defines the term "grace period" for such purposes.
-Section 12 also frequires certain information relating to fees, fines and costs to be: (1) disclosed in writing to the tenant before he or she enters into a written rental agreement or otherwise begins the tenancy; and (2) printed clearly and conspicuously on the first page of the written rental agreement or clearly and conspicuously disclosed within the addenda to the written rental agreement, if applicable, that must be signed by the landlord or his or her agent and the tenant or his or her agent.]: (1) requires a written rental agreement to include a separate appendix that contains an explanation of each fee that may be charged during the term of the rental agreement and the purpose for which the fee may be charged; and (2) makes it unlawful for a landlord or other person authorized to enter into a rental agreement on his or her behalf to charge a tenant a fee in an amount or for any purpose that is not set forth in the appendix.
+Section 12 also: (1) requires a written rental agreement to include a separate appendix that contains an explanation of each fee that may be charged during the term of the rental agreement and the purpose for which the fee may be charged; and (2) makes it unlawful for a landlord or other person authorized to enter into a rental agreement on his or her behalf to charge a tenant a fee in an amount or for any purpose that is not set forth in the appendix.
 Finally, section 12 requires a written rental agreement to also include a separate appendix that contains an explanation of the rights of the tenant pursuant to federal and state law and local ordinances.